elephantscale/es-training-new/course-outlines/AI/Building-AI-Applications-for-Edu.md

   * Lab: Langchain
   * Lab: Functions-Tool-Agents-Langchain

-### Architecture, testing, and continuous improvements
-* Overview of Amazon, Azure, and Google clouds
-* Evaluating and debugging Generative AI
-* Practical examples and demos

 ### Practical use cases
 * How to make sure your data stays private and under your control
 * Preparing reports for executives